robertleeplummerjr/Leaflet.glify/README.md

 * `click` `{Function}` optional event handler for clicking a shape
 * `color` `{Function|Object|String}` optional, default is 'random'
   * When `color` is a `Function` its arguments are gets the `index`:`number`, and the `feature`:`object` that is being colored
+* `opacity` {Number} a value from 0 to 1, default is 0.5
 * `className` {String} a class name applied to canvas, default is ''
+* `preserveDrawingBuffer` {Boolean} optional, default `false`, perverse draw buffer on webgl context.
+  * CAUTION: May cause performance issue with large data sets.

 ## `L.glify.points` Options
 * `map` `{Object}` required leaflet map